 Our tip?
 Do it while enjoying a drink or two at one of the many rooftop bars in Florence.
 Here are five of our favorites to get you started.

 B-Roof – Baglioni Hotel

 B-Roof‘s stunning location atop the Baglioni Hotel offers unparalleled views of Brunelleschi’s dome.
 On offer is a great variety of drinks, and you can be sure that their talented and knowledgeable bartenders will recommend something delicious.
-But if you’re feeling indecisive, this is a picture-perfect spot to sip a true Florentine cocktail: the Negroni.
+But if you’re feeling indecisive, this is a picture-perfect spot to sip a tried-and-true Florentine cocktail: the Negroni.

 B-Roof also has a fantastic restaurant serving up elevated Tuscan regional cuisine.
 Make the experience extra special by sitting down to an unforgettable meal surrounded by views straight off a postcard!

 From lunch to dinner, SE·STO on Arno will provide you with exquisite food made from high-quality ingredients perfected by a Florentine chef.
 But don’t worry if you’re too full from all the schiacciate you already ate to appreciate it: the reserve of wine is seemingly endless and carefully selected.